Code-Institute-Submissions/my-second-milestone-project-1/README.md

 The Home page, which is my index.html page is a simple page that contains the following:<br>

-a)  the name/heading of the game<br>
+1.  the name/heading of the game<br>
-b)  a welcome message<br>
+2.  a welcome message<br>
-c)  the modal button that displays the instructions for playing the game<br>
+3.  the modal button that displays the instructions for playing the game<br>
-d)  the play game area where an input box requests for a number to be guessed and<br>
-    either the enter key of the keyboard or the enter button triggers the result and of course<br>
+4.  the play game area where an input box requests for a number to be guessed and<br> either the enter key of the keyboard or the enter button triggers the result and of course<br>
-e)  the modal message which displays the instructions for playing the game.
-This message box has two<br>
+5.  the modal message which displays the instructions for playing the game.
+This message box has two<br> closing buttons.
-    closing buttons.
 One at the top of the message and another one at the bottom of the message,<br> deliberately designed like this to make life easy for the player.